Get insider access

 0.12 dB

 Like most in-ear headphones, they have excellent frequency response consistency.
-Assuming the user is able to achieve a proper fit and an air-tight seal using the assortment of tips that come with the headphones, they should be able to get consistent bass and treble delivery every time they use the headphones.
+Assuming you can achieve a proper fit and seal using the included ear tips, you'll get consistent bass and treble delivery every time you use them.

 Sound